Required Travel Documentation and Information for Cruise Holidays

 OFAC Sanctions/Regulations

-These sanctions limit the ability of cruise lines to conduct business with these countries and their citizens, which includes allowing certain citizens of those countries to sail onboard our ships.
-Accordingly, it is Norwegian's policy that if you are a citizen or resident of one of these sanctioned countries, we will be unable to accept your cruise reservation unless you can satisfy the following conditions:
+Accordingly, it is Norwegian Cruise Line’s policy that if you are a citizen or resident of one of these sanctioned or high-risk countries, Norwegian Cruise Line is entitled to cancel your booking and refuse boarding unless you can satisfy the following conditions:

-• Provide proof of citizenship in a non-sanctioned country; OR
+1. Proof of citizenship in a non-sanctioned country; OR